 We suddenly got into a great number of cars and went driving all over the neighborhood.
 We drove around on small roads at high speed for quite a while and everybody seemed to think it was the greatest fun.
 Then, as suddenly as it started, we got back to the dancing in the château.
 Oh, la jeunesse dorée!

 How that evening ended I don’t remember, but after that I never saw Roger again.
+Nor Annie or Paulette.
 And that was a good thing.
 The whole thing had become a little bit embarrassing.
 Someone must have taken me back home though, and I guess it must have been Jean de la Villette.
-Oh, aristocracy, the once beautiful, maybe, abut now a bit wilted flower.
+Oh, aristocracy, the once beautiful flower, maybe, abut now a bit wilted.